 Beginners in better shape can also have a blast rafting Costa Rica’s class III and IV rivers.
 It is best to have had some rafting experience before trying 4+.

 Costa Rica Class V Rafting: Intensity to the Limit

-Costa Rica class V rafting is for whitewater rafters with a strong appeal towards adrenaline that is looking for more than hive fives and jolly frolicking in the river.
+Costa Rica class V rafting is for experienced whitewater rafters looking for an adrenaline rush.

 Teamwork and close attention to your river guide is critical in class V rafting Costa Rica.
 The waters are fast and strong and your safety depends on focus and following instructions!